 What is Conduit?

 Conduit is a hosted service that bridges inbound email to HTTP webhooks.
-When an email arrives at your Conduit address, Conduit immediately delivers it as an HTTP POST to the URL you configure — no polling, no mail servers to manage.
+When an email arrives at your Conduit address, Conduit immediately delivers it as an HTTP POST to the URL you configure.
+No polling, no mail servers to manage.

 Getting started